core-wg/resource-directory/draft-ietf-core-resource-directory.md

   That is because the discussion on the topic inside the WG showed that that text on security has been driven more review-by-review than by the an architectural plan of the authors and WG.

 * Add concrete suggestions (twice as long as registrant number with retries, or UUIDs without) for random endpoint names

+* Point out that simple registration can have faked origins, RECOMMEND mitigation when applicable and suggest the Echo mechanism to implement it.

 * Make "SHOULD" of not manipulating foreign registrations a "should" and explain how it is enforced
 * Clarify application of RFC6570 to search parameters